open-synergy/mdbook-prosedur-umum/src/inventory/missing.md

-# Mencatat Barang Yang Dicuri
+# Mencatat Barang Yang Hilang

 ## <a name="input">A. INPUT</a>

-Ada barang yang dicuri
+Ada barang yang hilang

 ## <a name="role">B. ROLE YANG TERLIBAT</a>